 We often think that brand guidelines are only used by big businesses or something we use when designing tv ads.
 But great social media channels will use the same colours and fonts across their social, as they would on their website and newsletter.
 Creating a set font and colour palette that you use consistently across your social is a simple way of elevating your brand.
-It’s even easier when you can save templates into drop-and-drag graphic tools like Canva (the love of my life).
+It’s even easier when you can save templates into drop-and-drag graphic tools like Canva (the love of my life) (affiliate link).

 Brand guidelines aren’t just for design, but also useful for tone-of-voice.
 Are you wanting to appear casual, approachable, or formal and an expert?
 The language you use in your posts will change the way customers see you – so create a set of rules for your brand voice too.
 Consider things like whether your brand uses ‘thanks’ vs ‘thank you’ or whether emojis are allowed to ensure your brand has a consistent feel, not matter how people engage with it.

 A FAQ cheatsheet

 As soon as we enter the two-way environment of social media, people are going to be asking questions.
 And we need to be prepared for them!
 Creating an internal cheat-sheet of expected frequently asked questions will speed up turnaround times to responding to comments, and ensure that your responses stick to the brand voice.
 Most customers expect a response on social media within an hour turnaround of asking the question, so this will help you have the right answer without having to chase up someone on their lunch break.